gregology/gregology.github.io/codex.md

   - we can control other creatures
   - we communicate & organise with each other
   - we can record & share ideas & concepts
-  - we learn from others experience
+  - we can learn from others experience

 ### Beliefs about my Responsibilities